 NDIS Code of Conduct - be prepared

 ASU members need to know what the Code of Conduct means for you as workers, and for your clients.
 The Australian College of Community and Disability Practitioners is providing tailored training to ASU members to prepare you for this major change.
-When is the next training near you?
-Check out all the dates on our calendar.
+You can watch the training on-demand through ASU Career Launchpad.

 We the ASU members working under the NDIS, demand the Federal Government acts to ensure: